rezendi/ykarma/HOWTO.md

 contracts, again, and write the address of the resulting YKarma interface contract to `server/.env` for use by the Node code.)

+7. If you want to run the automated tests locally, instead run `TRUFFLE_ENV=test truffle deploy`, which populates the blockchain with a few test accounts and rewards subsequently assumed by the API test code.

-7. Open a third shell, navigate to the "server" top-level directory of this repo, and run `npm run test` to get the API running in test mode
+8. Open a third shell, navigate to the "server" top-level directory of this repo, and run `npm run test` to get the API running in test mode

-8. Open a fourth shell, navigate to the "server" top-level directory of this repo, and run `mocha` to run the API tests.
+9. Open a fourth shell, navigate to the "server" top-level directory of this repo, and run `mocha` to run the API tests.
 They should pass.

-9. Once you've established that tests are passing, stop `npm run test` and instead just run `npm start`.
+10. Once you've established that tests are passing, stop `npm run test` and instead just run `npm start`.
 Voila!
 The API is running locally on port 3001.